Welcome to today's edition of the Rush 24-7 podcast.

 Here's Judge Vinson from his ruling.

-There is a long-standing presumption that officials of the executive branch will adhere to the law, as declared by the court.
+There is a long-standing presumption that officials of the executive branch will adhere to the law as declared by the court.

 As a result, the declaratory judgment is the functional equivalent of an injunction.

-The judge thinks it's injunction.
+The judge says it's an injunction.

 Here it is.